France and Italy

 Economic relations

 France and Italy are major trading partners.
-With global trade totalling €76.6 billion in 2017, France is the second-largest customer and supplier of Italy, whereas Italy is France’s third-largest customer and supplier.
-France has a structural trade deficit with Italy, which is its fourth-largest globally.
-The trade deficit (not including energy) has, however, been falling since 2015, mainly due to the larger increase in French exports to Italy than in Italian exports to France.
-The trade deficit stood at €7.3 billion in 2017, excluding energy products.
-France is the leading investor in Italy, with a foreign direct investment stock of €66.6 billion at the end of 2017, while Italy is France’s eighth-largest investor with a stock of €21.5 billion at the end of 2016.
-There are almost 1,200 Italian subsidiaries in France, employing almost 88,000 people.
-The 2017 French-Italian Summit in Lyon included a large economic and industrial section particularly when it comes to naval matters, with the conclusion of a balanced agreement on the shareholders of STX France and the launch of work to create an alliance in the military naval sector between Fincantieri and Naval Group.
+In 2020, trade between the two countries stood at €71.3 billion, down 12% on 2019 (€82 billion).
+The COVID-19 crisis broke the continuous growth in exports and imports since 2014.
+With trade totalling €82 billion in 2019, France is the second-largest customer and supplier of Italy, whereas Italy is France’s second-largest customer and third-largest supplier.
+France has a structural trade deficit with Italy.
+While this deficit (excluding energy) had fallen since 2015, it grew by €868 million in 2020 to €6.9 billion.
+This increased deficit is linked to falling sales in transport equipment and energy during the crisis.
+France is one of the leading investors in Italy, with a foreign direct investment stock of €85.9 billion at the end of 2019, while Italy is France’s eighth-largest investor, with a stock of €25.5 billion at the end of 2019.
+France is the third-largest host country for Italian subsidiaries: 2,151 companies under Italian control are present in France according to the Italian statistical institute (ISTAT), employing more than 100,000 people.
+The 2017 French-Italian Summit in Lyon included a large economic and industrial focus, particularly when it comes to naval matters, with the conclusion of a balanced agreement on the shareholders of STX France and the launch of work to create an alliance in the military naval sector between Fincantieri and Naval Group.
+This work led to the signing of a partnership in the field of military shipbuilding during the 2020 Franco-Italian summit in Naples.

 Cultural, scientific and technical cooperation